 Students bring personal items and devices to school at their own risk.
 If a student has any personal item or device on campus or on the bus and it is damaged or stolen, schools will not utilize administrative time to investigate the incident nor will the District take any financial responsibility for the items.

 Food Service

 The cafeteria is open for breakfast and lunch and offers a wide variety of foods in compliance with federal school food and nutrition guidelines.
+No food or drink will be permitted in classrooms except water.

 Deliveries